impossible98/nest-docs/docs/overview/middleware.md

 await app.listen(3000);
 ```

-::: info HINT
+:::info HINT

 Accessing the DI container in a global middleware is not possible.
-You can use a [functional middleware](middleware#functional-middleware) instead when using `app.use()`.
+You can use a [functional middleware](#functional-middleware) instead when using `app.use()`.
 Alternatively, you can use a class middleware and consume it with `.forRoutes('*')` within the `AppModule` (or any other module).

 :::